 388 - Literature and Critical TheoryThe application of various critical theories to literary texts.

 399 - Capstone ProposalPrepares students for their capstones.
 Students research possible topics and write a formal proposal for their capstones.
 Usually taken the semester preceding the capstone but can be taken concurrently.
-May be offered for variable credit from one to three semester hours.
+May be offered for variable credit from two to three semester hours.
 Prerequisite: ENGL 388 (may also be taken concurrently).

 400 - Capstone in LiteratureIndividual reading, research, and writing on a single literary issue or author culminating in an in-depth thesis essay.
 Required for the major.

 401 - Capstone in Creative WritingThis course is the culmination of the creative writing concentration in the English major.
 Students create a substantial and coherent body of original fiction or poetry, accompanied by an artist's statement.
 Students also read deeply the work of writers who have influenced them and conduct serious research about their work and working process.
 A public presentation - a reading or some other form of publication - at the completion of the capstone is encouraged.
-Prerequisites: one complete sequence in the creative writing series (ENGL 240 and ENGL 290 or ENGL 241 and ENGL 291) and ENGL 351.
+Prerequisite: one complete sequence in the creative writing series (ENGL 240 and ENGL 290 or ENGL 241 and ENGL 291) and ENGL 351.